Ja-Nea/mygitproject/gitworks.md

-#HEy Girl,
+#Hey Girl,

 You Got this !!

 God is Good !

-ECHO is on.
+Second attempt to create for a merge file test.